 Don’t fall for the lie that God won’t give you more than you can handle.
 While no one would ask for the loss, sickness or hardships that drive us to beg God for help, those are the seasons of greatest intimacy with God.
 It’s the times of desperate crying out to Him that we tend to be most in-tune with his voice and open to his leading.

 When you are out of your mind, or over your head, or under attack, don’t try to manage it on your own.
 Call on God, who is for you and will be with you through it all.
 He will give you the strength you need to press on.
-He’ll provide the support you need to persevere.
-Trust God will lead you to the solutions you need to survive.
+He will provide the support you need to persevere.
+He will lead you to the solutions you need to survive.